BasedHardware/omi/docs/_developer/Plugins.md

     "name": "Thoughtful Therapy Notes",
     "author": "John",
     "description": "Transform therapy conversations into structured SOAP notes.", "prompt": "You will be given a conversation between a therapist and a patient.
 Use this information to create detailed session notes by identifying presenting problems, therapeutic interventions, and patient progress.
 Structure your notes according to the SOAP format without prompting further input.
-Respect patient confidentiality, and clearly denote any missing information as 'Not Mentioned'."
+Respect patient confidentiality, and clearly denote any missing information as 'Not Mentioned'.", "image": "/assets/plugin_images/thoughtful-therapy-notes.png" }
-}
 ```